 I remember walking into Nordstrom once a few years back, only to see they had launched a baby section adjacent to the children’s clothing department.
 It was full of bouncy chairs and teething toys, and I was horrified that a jaunt through Nordstrom suddenly meant I was assaulted with baby gear.
 I was with my brother at the time and I’m sure I rolled my eyes and mumbled something to the effect of, “Ewwww it’s my worst nightmare.”
 In my mind I was thinking, “Where are all the cute clothes?”
 I was never one for baby stuff…I detested walking into peoples’ homes only to see brightly colored plastic toys (i.e. junk) strewn allover the place.
 In this particular case I felt like Nordstrom did the unthinkable and squandered potential fashion real estate in favor of something infinitely less appealing – it was sacrilegious.
 I never wanted kids and I never wanted to see baby gear in an otherwise stylish department store.

 This is exactly how I felt when I found out I was pregnant last year.
 Nothing had changed since that visit to Nordstrom, and as many of you know I didn’t take the news very well.
-All in all, I had a horrible pregnancy and didn’t bond well with the baby growing inside me.
+Overall I had a terrible pregnancy and didn’t bond well with the baby growing inside me.
 I knew she was there, but I hated being pregnant and worried about how I would feel once she arrived.
-I’m lucky I had such an amazing support system between my husband and my family who were constantly reassuring me.
+I’m lucky I had such an amazing support system between my husband and my family, who were constantly reassuring me.
 Despite all my fears, I couldn’t wait to go into labor, because I was simply dying for baby to be OUT.
 And in that respect I consider myself fortunate, because I had the easiest labor ever.
-Even so, the whole process was a blur, and I was NOT instantly gushy and in love.
-I didn’t cry when I held my baby for the first time, if anything I was a bit dazed.
+Even so, the whole process was a blur, and I was not instantly gushy and in love.
+I didn’t cry when I held my baby for the first time – if anything I was a bit dazed.
 But I do remember feeling happy about the fact that labor went so well.
 I can’t tell you the exact moment that I stopped thinking about myself and started thinking about her…but it was definitely sometime during our hospital stay.
 It suddenly became much more real, as I looked at her little face and listened to her little cries, and realized that she was mine to protect.
-From that point on I was completely in love and obsessed with my baby.
+From that point on I was completely in love and obsessed with my daughter.

 NOTE: I started this post months ago but never got around to finishing it, hence the photos are a of a much smaller Bianca.
 With Mother’s Day around the corner, I thought it appropriate to finally finish up!
 Thanks to my dear friend Jessica (as always) for the photos.